 - Folder titles

 The more documents you save in your library, the harder it will be to quickly find what you need.
 This section provides a shortcut to your most important documents or the ones that you need to access frequently.
 Tap the Star icon in the upper right of a document or a folder thumbnail to add it to Favorites or remove it from there.
 Bookmarked individual pages from your documents & notebooks will also appear in the Favorites tab.

 Creating your first notebook

 After you have understood the structure and the basic ideas, it is time to get down to business and create your first notebook.

 In the Documents tab, tap the large + button (the "New..." button) > Notebook.

 You can select a paper template from our large template library and change the notebook cover.
 To switch between paper and cover selection, just tap on the default preview in the upper left and make your choice by tapping on one of the options presented below.

 The cover is the first page by design and will help you to distinguish a notebook from others in the library.
 Add a title to your new notebook by typing in the designated title field and tap Create in the upper right.
 Congrats!
 You've just created your first notebook!
-Now you can start taking notes in it with your finger or a stylus.
+Now you can start taking notes in it.

-Navigate through the pages of your notebook by swiping to the left and right (up and down, if you set vertical scrolling as the direction) with two fingers.
-If you're using an Apple Pencil, you can swipe with one finger.
+Navigate through your notebook by swiping left and right (or up and down, if you set vertical scrolling) with two fingers.
+If using an Apple Pencil, you can swipe with one finger.

 Adding new pages